 Tips to Help Your Child Get Ready for Braces

 If you have a child or teen who thinks braces are cute and can’t wait to have them put on, you’re in the minority.
 For the most part, younger patients tend to dread undergoing orthodontic therapy because they fear braces will make them look different or because they’ve heard horror stories from peers about how much braces hurt.
 You can help your child feel better about wearing braces by creating an understanding environment and helping them manage fears and expectations.
-Dr. David Alpan, a Los Angeles, Beverly Hills, and Las Vegas orthodontist with extensive experience placing braces and other orthodontics on patients of all ages, offers a few tips to help you help your child.
+Dr. David Alpan, a Los Angeles and Century City orthodontist with extensive experience placing braces and other orthodontics on patients of all ages, offers a few tips to help you help your child.

 1. Explore Your Options

 “Getting braces” doesn’t necessarily mean that your child will need large metal braces and headgear.
-At Aesthetic Orthodontics of Las Vegas, we offer a range of discreet orthodontic solutions, including mini metal braces, Damon system self-ligating braces, Incognito hidden braces, and Invisalign Teen.
+At Alpan Orthodontics of Los Angeles, we offer a range of discreet orthodontic solutions, including mini metal braces, Damon system self-ligating braces, Incognito hidden braces, and Invisalign Teen.
 While the type of braces your child needs will depend on several factors including age and the severity of his or her case, knowing that different options exist can help parents and children feel more at ease.

 2. Putting Things in Perspective

 From a purely biological standpoint, your child does not have the fully developed pre-frontal cortex that allows you, as an adult, to think ahead and understand consequences.
 Whereas you recognize that braces are temporary and will provide a number of long-term benefits, your child can only see the immediate situation.
 Talk to your child regularly about how great their smile will look at the end of treatment.
 Keep a count-down calendar marked with milestones that your child can check off throughout treatment.